akurinnoy/dev-tools/README.md

-# dashboard.dev
+# dev-tools

-Development container for Che Dashboard
+Development container for using in Eclipse Che